aacherny/ENoCS/README.md

 * Customizable clock cycles per step, pipeline stages, and packet injection rate

 ## Usage
-1. .jar file
-* Download the latest .jar file from the [project releases](https://github.com/aacherny/ENoCS/releases)
+Download the latest .jar file from the [project releases](https://github.com/aacherny/ENoCS/releases).

+## Documentation
+The javadocs for the project can be found [here](https://aacherny.github.io/ENoCS).

+## Authors
+* Alex Cherny
+* Sean Copp

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](https://aacherny.github.com/ENoCS/LICENSE.md) file for details.